You can explore clinical trial information at clinicaltrials.gov. (This is a US government registry of all clinical trials held throughout the world.)

 Clinical Trials for WM patients are available in the US.
 Please consult your physician and the US hospital and research clinics involved as to your compatibility for the trial.
 Further information can be obtained by contacting the WMFC.

 Research Project: Dr. Chen, in a WMFC funded project, is researching confirmation of a WM diagnosis through blood samples rather than performing a bone marrow biopsy.
 Open for Participants.
-Use the contact below for additional information.
+For additional information, contact the University Health Network, Toronto, at firstname.lastname@example.org.

 “The Canadian Agency for Drugs & Technologies in Health (CADTH) is an independent, not-for-profit organization responsible for providing Canada’s health care decision-makers with objective evidence to help make informed decisions about the optimal use of drugs and medical devices in our health care system.”
 The review of cancer drugs by CADTH is carried out by the pan-Canadian Oncology Drug Review (pCODR) Expert Review Committee (pERC).
 Their role “is to assess the clinical evidence and cost-effectiveness of cancer drugs in order to make recommendations to the provinces and territories to help guide their drug funding decisions”.